You are here: Visitor Information > Accessibility > Attractions & Activities Accessibility

 Explore under the sea from the land

-Access: The aquarium has ramps throughout and multi-level viewing.
+Good accessibility overall, but with some specific limitations: The aquarium has ramps throughout and multi-level viewing.
 Access for wheelchairs and mobility scooters.
 The only area that is currently inaccessible is our Nursery tanks.
 There is a lift to reach the first floor of the Aquarium, the gift shop and the cafe.
 In some areas of the Aquarium there is low lighting for the welfare of our marine life, creating a more natural environment for them.

 Dogs: Access is only available for service dogs and accredited Assistance dogs